 Andrzej Szwalbe (1923-2002), who managed the Pomeranian Philharmonic for many years Honorary Citizen of Bydgoszcz since 1993, was undoubtedly the moving power of cultural life in Bydgoszcz after the Second World War.
 Thanks to his involvement and remarkable energy, the new buildings of the Opera, Philharmonic, Gallery bwa were built, and the Feliks Nowowiejski Academy of Music was founded.
 He created a music district, in which his monument can be seen these days.

 In November 2006, the second university was established in Bydgoszcz, which was founded as a result of restructuring of the Academy of Technology and Agriculture to the Jan and Jędrzej Śniadecki University of Technology and Life Sciences.
 These days, Bydgoszcz is a major industrial (Bydgoszcz Industrial and Technological Park, PESA, Unilever, and Atos) and cultural centre (Pomeranian Philharmonic, Opera Nova, Polish Theatre, District Museum, Municipal Gallery bwa).
-Since 2010, Bydgoszcz has been hosting the International Film Festival of the Art of Cinematography “Camerimage”.
 The city is also bustling with exciting sporting events (volleyball, athletics, football, speedway, basketball, and rowing), thanks to modern infrastructure (including the “Łuczniczka” Sports & Entertainment Hall, Zawisza Stadium, marina, and boat race course).
 Bydgoszcz is also a major college city, featuring two universities, Academy of Music, Collegium Medicum of the Nicolaus Copernicus University, and several large private higher education schools, which are attended by a total of 40,000 students.
 The city boasts commendable military traditions, which are now continued by the Inspectorate for Armed Forces Support and the NATO training centre – Joint Force Training Centre.
 In addition, Bydgoszcz is one of Poland’s leaders in revitalization and restoration of riverside areas, bringing them back to the city.
 The Bydgoszcz Water Junction, part of the international waterway E70, and Mill Island are the pride of the city and its landmarks.
 Many historic sites and symbols of Bydgoszcz have been developed on the water over centuries.
 On May 1, 2004, the city celebrated Poland’s accession to the European Union.
 On that occasion, the “Man Crossing the River” Sculpture was unveiled, which quickly became the new symbol of Bydgoszcz.
 The honorary consulates for Germany, Belgium, Czech Republic, Croatia and Hungary were opened in the city as well.